Medical Electives ...

 - Regular screening for the children in our own and nearby schools for the early signs of malaria and other life-threatening diseases

 - An ongoing vaccination programme for the villagers

 - Training to local health officers and trainee healthcare professionals from the surrounding area

 - Disease prevention and education addressing, amongst others, HIV/Aids and malaria

 - Advanced training of medical staff from surrounding areas and medical electives placements

 Medical Electives Uganda

 Qualified medics on placement may also like the opportunity to train local staff as well as working with them, and also offer some basic health advice to local villagers.
 In order to make the most of the placement we strongly recommend that such volunteers stay for at least a month and preferably longer, although shorter periods may be available subject to negotiation.
-Successful candidates will stay at our Uganda Lodge guest house which is literally directly opposite the centre for a small daily fee including all food, facilities and comfortable accommodation with hot and cold showers in each room.
+Successful candidates will stay at our Uganda Lodge guest house which is literally directly opposite the centre for a daily fee (£15 pp) including all food, facilities and accommodation with hot showers in each room.

 If you would like to register an interest, please contact us using the form providing as much detail as possible.
 All candidates must speak English and applications are welcomed from any country

 When you volunteer at Uganda Lodge this is the rural type of community you will be working within.
 Few have access to money, almost none have access to electricity or water in their homes, homes are lit by candle but there is a warmth and spirit often lacking in so called ‘developed’ communities.
 Why not visit our project and experience it for yourself?